mikaeltalberg/EB-Okonomi/BETA_DEPLOYMENT_PLAN.md

 **Just make sure:**
 1. ✅ Add GitHub Pages URL to Supabase redirect URLs
 2. ✅ Test locally one more time
-3. ✅ Push to main when ready
+3. ✅ Push to master when ready
 4. ✅ Test on GitHub Pages after deploy

 **Then:**